Is it a legal requirement?

 My boat is very small and has an outboard motor, do I need BSS certification?

 On most waterways, a BSS examination is not required in respect of any privately owned, open vessel (i.e. a vessel in which all the accommodation is completely open to the elements) if it has no domestic cooking, heating, refrigerating or lighting appliances installed and it is propelled solely by an outboard engine.
+The decision rests with the navigation authority that will be licensing or registering your boat.

-Contact your navigation authority if you have a craft in public use or a workboat for more detail about BSS certification.
+Also contact your navigation authority if you have a craft in public use or a workboat for more detail about BSS certification.

 How do I know if there is a boat examiner near me?